 Bull & Bear's Wine Library is a private, secluded dining salon adjacent to the bar, one of Manhattan's most heralded gathering spots.
 The Wine Library offers an influential environment for social events.
 From celebratory banquets to after-hours rendezvous with close friends, the Wine Library is a vintage choice.

 In the late 1800s, the New York Stock Exchange was the place where astute businessmen and burgeoning industrialists staked and won their fortunes.
-Click to learn more about our rich history.

 Running With The Bulls